evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_50_e-tron_quattro/_index.md

 ## Performance

-With overboost, the Audi Q4 50 e-tron quattro reaches a maximum power of 220 kW (299 hp / 295 bhp).
+With overboost, the Audi Q4 50 e-tron quattro achieves a maximum power of 220 kW (299 hp / 295 bhp).
 Without overboost, it delivers 195 kW (265 hp / 262 bhp).
 The maximum torque is 460 Nm (339 ft-lb).
-It can accelerate from 0 to 100 km/h (0 to 62 mph) in 6.2 seconds and reaches a top speed of 180 km/h (112 mph), demonstrating its solid performance.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 6.2 seconds and reaches a top speed of 180 km/h (112 mph), offering performance more akin to traditional internal combustion engine vehicles.

 ## Battery, range, and charging